 Well, it is still better than if I learned them without any technique right?
 Well, yes & no. Just because one bad technique is slightly better than another bad technique that does not mean that it is a good technique, right?

 The problem I see here is that by applying the color technique you might miss out another one that is far more efficient than this one.
 The substitution technique which you might have come across before.
-This is the technique where you replace the masculine gender with the image of a lion e.g. You can find that technique explained in detail in my A1 video courses.
+This is the technique where you replace the masculine gender with the image of a lion e.g. You can find that technique explained in detail in my A1-B1 video course.